DangerouslyStupi/goggle717/README.md

-Removed because other people started using
+Removed because other people started using - Derek